 Where can you find it?
 Sweet potatoes, carrots, spinach, and mangoes.
 Another type of vitamin A, called retinoid, can be found in beef, eggs, and dairy.

-What it does: Also known as niacin - or niacinamide in skincare products - vitamin B3 helps support the skin, brain, nervous system, and blood cells.
+What it does: Among the vitamins for dark spots on skin, B3 is also known as niacin - or niacinamide in skincare products - vitamin B3 helps support the skin, brain, nervous system, and blood cells.
 There's significant evidence that niacinamide can reduce signs of aging and fade away dark spots.

 Vitamin B3 is easily absorbed by the skin.
 It works by gradually lightening pigment over the course of a few months.
 It’s also one of the few ingredients that can reduce inflammation and sebum (oil) production, which can balance oily complexion and minimize acne.